KBrand26/CARA/README.md

 This should be followed by executing **create_holdout_test.py**, which will generate the holdout test set.
 This script should be executed prior to running any experiments and should not be executed again until all experiments have been conducted.

 # Project layout
+  - **data/**: Contains all of the data and logic necessary for data loading, preprocessing and ingestion.
+  - **callbacks/**: Contains the custom callbacks designed for these experiments.
+  - **models/**: Contains all of the model architectures, hyperparameters and logic.
+  - **src/**: Contains the experiment drivers which conduct the experiments.

+For more information, refer to the README files in each of these directories.